Constraining FRB Microstructure with Polarised Shot Noise: REPRODUCING REAL FRB STRUCTURES

 FRBs generally exhibit high linear polarisation fractions~\citep[][]{2024ApJ...964..131S, 2024ApJ...968...50P,2025arXiv250517497S}, and so it has been thought that all FRBs are intrinsically 100\% linearly polarised, with any depolarisation or polarisation conversion occurring due to rotation measure (RM) scattering~\citep[][]{2022Sci...375.1266F,2025arXiv250319749U}.
 However, \cite{2025ApJ...979..160S} and \cite{2025arXiv250517497S} show no correlation between scattering and polarisation fraction.
 Further, \cite{2025arXiv250517497S} rule out depolarisation due to unresolved, random PA structures as there is no correlation between decreases in linear polarisation fraction and PA fluctuations. \cite{2024ApJ...964..131S} also suggest that this case may be less significant than propagation effects.

-Figure~\ref{fig:FRB_191001_compare} clearly shows evidence of depolarisation due to the superposition of random PAs.
-The intrinsic microshot polarisation fractions are $\Pi_{L,0} = 0.95$ and $\Pi_{V,0} = -0.05$; however, when superimposing $N=100$ microshots with PAs sampled from a normal distribution with a standard deviation of $\sigma_\psi=30^\circ$, then $\Pi_{L} \ll 0.95$.
+Within the PSN framework, Figure~\ref{fig:FRB_191001_compare} provides an illustrative example in which depolarisation arises from the superposition of microshots with differing PAs.
+The intrinsic microshot polarisation fractions are $\Pi_{L,0} = 0.99$ and $\Pi_{V,0} = -0.05$; however, when superimposing $N=100$ microshots with PAs sampled from a normal distribution with a standard deviation of $\sigma_\psi=30^\circ$, then $\Pi_{L} = 0.55$ as measured from the real FRB.